duolingo-dart/duolingo4d/README.md

 **_A most easily usable Duolingo API wrapper in Dart!_**

 `Duolingo4D` is an open-sourced Dart library.</br>
-With `Duolingo4D`, you can easily integrate your application with the Duolingo API.</br>
+With `Duolingo4D`, you can easily integrate your application with the Duolingo API.

 `Duolingo4D` is an unofficial library.

 <!-- TOC -->